Floer Homology: From Generalized Morse-Smale Dynamical Systems to Forman's Combinatorial Vector Fields: Generalized smooth Morse-Smale vector fields

 {\begin{remark} In the above figure, the qualitative features of the three cases outside the gray annulus are the same.
 In particular, we can bifurcate two heteroclinic orbits between two critical points (in the right) to get a homoclinic orbit and a homoclinic critical point (in the middle) by bringing the two critical points closer and closer and then bifurcate the homoclinic orbit to a periodic orbit (in the left). \end{remark}}

 With this lemma, we can turn our flow into one that has only non-degenerate critical points.
 We could then simply utilize the Floer boundary operator for that flow.
 In fact, that motivates our construction, but we wish to define a Floer type boundary operator directly in terms of the periodic and homoclinic orbits and the critical points.
 Our simple observation is that a Floer boundary operator resulting from the replacement that Franks proposed, has some additional structure that is derived from the orbits that have been perturbed away.
 This allows for an arrangement of the flow lines between the critical points of the perturbed flow that leads to the definition of the boundary operator in the presence of those orbits.
-That is, we can read off the boundary operator directly from the relations between the orbits and the critical points without appealing to that perturbation, although the perturbation helps us to see why this boundary operator squares to 0.
+That is, we can read off the boundary operator directly from the relations between the orbits and the critical points without appealing to that perturbation, although the perturbation helps us to see why this boundary operator squares to 0. \\ Furthermore the above remark on the reverse of Franks' perturbation procedure can be used to turn a pair of critical points whose indices differ by one and which are connected by two flow lines to a periodic orbit.
+Similarly for homoclinic orbits.\\ On the other hand, by the Morse cancellation theorem, we can cancel a pair of critical points $(p_k, p_{k-1})$ when there is a single flow line between them (if their unstable and stable manifolds, resp., intersect transversally).
+For more details on this theorem, we refer to \cite{Milnor, cancel}.

-We define the Morse-Floer complex $(C_*(X), \partial)$ of $X$ as follows.
+We now define the Morse-Floer complex $(C_*(X), \partial)$ of $X$ as follows.
 Let $C_k$ denote the finite vector space (with coefficients in $\mathbb{Z}_2$) generated by the following set of rest points/orbits of the vector field:

+Before defining a boundary operator for this chain complex we need one more definition: \\ \begin{definition} We call a generalized Morse Smale system \emph{simple} if with the help of the Morse cancellation theorem and/or the reverse of Franks' perturbation procedure we can get a generalized Morse-Smale system which has no flow lines between its generators of the same $C_k$. \end{definition} We note that in a (generalized) Morse-Smale in principle we might have flow lines between two orbits of the same index or a critical point of index $k$ to an orbit of index $k-1$ which belong to the same $C_k$.
+From now on, we assume that our generalized Morse-Smale system is simple.
+For simple systems, we define the differential $\partial$ as follows: